 This picture is my a thousand-word image of where most of what I write about comes from.

-I’m the goofy girl on the left and those men to the right of me are the souls God has entrusted to me to love.
-The man in the red t-shirt holding the rabbit ears over behind our youngest son is my husband of 24+ years, James.
-Towering over all of us with the stoic look on the far right is our 15 year old son, Connor.
-And in front with the cheeky grin is our 13 year old son, Ryland.
+I’m the girl on the left and those men on either side of me are the souls God has entrusted to me to love.
+The man on the far right is my husband of 26 years, James.
+Towering over all of us on the far left is our 16 year old son Connor.
+And handsome blonde to my right is our 14 year old son, Ryland.

 Why I write